IS IT WORTH VISITING BLENHEIM PALACE?

 4. As a visitor, you are secondary to any events such as a wedding which may be taking place on the day of your visit.

 We visited on a Saturday, a common day for weddings, which was a mistake.
 The main hall had a glittery gold bar set up in it and countless stage lights and workmen setting up a sound system.
-Was this for a wedding or filming?
-We never found out as the guide, standing directly in front of the gold bar, didn't bother to tell us or to even casually apologise for our visit coinciding with the hall looking like a stage set.
+Completely overwhelming and ruining any atmosphere at all, the guides don't even bother to tell you what is going on or to even casually apologise for your visit coinciding with the hall looking like a stage set.

 The library, which could have been a fascinating room, was being set up for a wedding after the riff raff had gone home.
 We went round it at lunchtime, I believe the weddings don't start until 5pm, but already the library was filled with tables, stacks of chairs and scores of waiting staff all buzzing around.
 Forget taking a decent photo of the room, or seeing how it is meant to look, you are very much in the way and just need to hurry through.